rothenburycam/matrix-controlled-environment/.github/ISSUE_TEMPLATE.md

 #### Expected behaviour
-How you'd like or expect template to behave (include your name, department and why you need this issue resolved).
+How you'd like or expect the template to behave (include your name, department and why you need this issue resolved).

 #### Actual behaviour
 How the template actually behaves.